-This trail can only be hiked between May and September (depending on how much rain the area receives), when a seasonal footbridge across the Eel River is installed.
+The trail to the grove starts at the Williams Grove parking lot, which is a popular destination among locals who on hot summer days drive onto the gravel banks of the Eel River to hang out.
+The trail can only be hiked between June and September (approximately), when a seasonal footbridge across the Eel River is installed.
 In October the river is usually about 18–24 inches deep and, though swift, might be fordable.
 In winter there’s no way to cross the river.

-Start at the Williams Grove Day Use Area, which now has an $8 fee.
+Start at the Williams Grove Day Use Area, which has an $8 fee.
+If you want to save the fee, park on the Avenue of the Giants just outside the gate.
 From the main parking lot, a gated dirt road leads a few yards to the gravelly banks of the Eel River.
-The road ends and then there's often no visible trail, but there's a sign that says "trail" and points to the left.
-Wandering upstream a ways brings you to a summer footbridge.
+There’s no visible trail, but if you go a few hundred yards to the left you’ll encounter a summer footbridge across the river.

 Cross the footbridge and look for an unmarked trail that dives into the brush and climbs up the sandy hillside.
 The trail is almost completely overgrown by brush, but it should start at a point directly in line with the bridge; that is, after you cross the bridge, just keep going straight until you see a very faint way through the brush.
 Push through the brush for a few yards and the trail will become clearer; there is, however, some poison oak in this area.